Grantees

 Study Design: Parallel experiments will be performed in mice and non-human primates in which neuromelanin production has been induced for comparison with neuromelanin-producing neurons in people with prodromal and early Parkinson’s.
 To test whether activity in melanized brain circuits is a dominant factor in the initiation of PD, spatiotemporal activity mapping, imaging, and other techniques will be used, and manipulating neuromelanin production and/or brain circuit activity will be assessed as potential treatments.
 To determine if neurons spread PD pathology through their connectivity, seeding experiments will be performed and impacts on behavior and neurodegeneration assessed.
 To determine how non-neuronal mechanisms are involved in disease progression, high-resolution microscopy and cell-specific details of changes in extracellular spaces and infiltration of non-neuronal cells into the brain will be assessed.

 Impact on Diagnosis: Diagnosis of neuromelanin changes in the brain are already being assessed for their diagnostic potential, but this study will determine their focus and rate of change with respect to neural activity and clinical features.
-We will also identify if reducing neuromelanin levels stabilizes pathology and restores brain activity.
+Team Vila will also identify if reducing neuromelanin levels stabilizes pathology and restores brain activity.

 Leadership